 - Who are you going to choose as your online-partner—your web hosting provider?

 - How are you or your organization going to build your online presence?
 What tools will best demonstrate to visitors the mission and passion of your organization?

 Giving more effectively with an online presence

-Mature non profits who may be working to reinvent themselves to adapt to today’s demands for more accountability and volatile government-funding environment do not necessarily need to be represented by extreme extroverts.
+Mature non profits who may be working to reinvent themselves.
+This allows organizations to adapt to today’s demands for more accountability and volatile government-funding environment.
+Extreme extroverts do not necessarily need to represent the cause.
 Indeed many charities and giving circles have analyzed the needs and benefits of building a website.
 Most charities utilize the organization website for online fund raising, news publications, and organization pages for members.
 An online presence can help match the personality types of its volunteers and potential donors.

 Finally, an online presence can more effectively achieve philanthropy and the sense of caring.
 Identify local news and inspire community involvement with an online web page.
 Increase donor momentum with a website.
 Distribute contributions more effectively distributed with an online presence.
 Green Host It is happy to participate in this endeavor.